Online help

 Netfilters

 The netfilters in the router manipulate and block all data packets on their way from the sender interface to the destination interface as shown in the following sketch.
+The netfilters consist of NAT (Network Address Translation) and IP filter (Firewall) rules.

 All data packets arriving at the interface pass through all destination NAT (DNAT) rules of the table PREROUTING in sequence and will then be manipulated and forwarded accordingly when the first rule applies.